tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 with length D, clients SHOULD use the server's length hint L (ECHCOnfig.maximum_name_length) when computing the padding as follows:

-1. If L > D, add L - D bytes of padding.
+1. If L >= D, add L - D bytes of padding.
 This rounds to the server's advertised hint, i.e., ECHConfig.maximum_name_length.
-2. Otherwise, add 32 - (D % 32) bytes of padding.
-This rounds D up to the nearest multiple of 32 bytes.
+2. Otherwise, add 31 - ((D - 1) % 32) bytes of padding.
+This rounds D up to the
+   nearest multiple of 32 bytes.

 In addition to padding ClientHelloInner, clients and servers will also need to